astro-alexis/magnotron-tts/README.md

 Exact same thing than `magn0x` but with 2 magnetic components

 #### ./analysis/magnotron
-`magnotron.py` (models 3--4) performs a data-driver MCMC fitting of the observed spectrum.
-The code starts with the simplest magnetic model (0,2 kG) and fits the spectrum and computes the Akaike Information Criterion (AIC).
+`magnotron.py` (models 3--4) performs a MCMC fitting of the observed spectrum.
+The code starts with the simplest magnetic model (0,2 kG) and fits the spectrum and computes the Bayesian Information Criterion (bIC).
 Then, iteratively, more components are added (4,6,8,10,12, and ultimately 14 kG) and the process is repeated.
-The model favoured by the data is the model yielding the smallest AIC. **If you want to run magnotron on your computer, make sure that you change the** `ncpu` **variable to the number of CPUs available on your machine**.
+The model favoured by the data is the model yielding the smallest BIC. **If you want to run magnotron on your computer, make sure that you change the** `ncpu` **variable to the number of CPUs available on your machine**.

 `magnotron.py` is run with one argument (integer) which specifies which spectrum shall be input. `bash runall.sh` runs the code on all input spectra.